What Does it Take to Be a Musical Instrument Repairer or Tuner?

 |State||Annual Mean Salary|

-What Tools & Technology do Musical Instrument Repairers and Tuners Use?
+Tools & Technologies Used by Musical Instrument Repairers and Tuners

 Below is a list of the types of tools and technologies that Musical Instrument Repairers and Tuners may use on a daily basis: